-Your Cloud Environment will default to the workspace bucket region, but you can choose a different location for your Cloud Environment VM.
+Your RStudio Cloud Environment VM will default to the workspace storage region, but you can choose a different location.
 To learn more, see Customizing where your data are stored and analyzed.

-Note: If you change the location from the value proposed by the UI, you may incur egress charges if your bucket location and interactive analysis Cloud Environment location are different.
+Note: If you change the location from the value proposed by the UI, you may incur egress charges if your workspace storage location and RStudio Cloud Environment locations are different.

 Step 4.
 Save and re-create your Cloud Environment

 Don't forget to save the configuration after changing any values.
-This will re-create the application compute with the new values, which can take up to ten minutes.
+This will re-create the Cloud Environment with the new values, which can take up to ten minutes.

 You don't have to guess upfront the resources you need to do your work.
 You can start with minimal settings, then dial them up if you run into limitations.